Building Transactions

 const suinsTransaction = new SuinsTransaction(suinsClient, transaction);

-// Build the transaction to renew the name.
+// Build the transaction to renew the name, specifying a year from 1 to 5.

 });